Agalexa/QT_Calc/README.md

 # QT_Calc

-What did the mathematician say to the abucus?
+What did the mathematician say to the abacus?
 Calc-u-later.